Page created on June 8, 2021. Last updated on January 17, 2022 at 14:59

 Definition and epidemiology

 Pelvic organ prolapse (POP) is the protrusion or herniation of bladder, rectum, intestines, uterus, cervix, or vaginal apex into the vaginal vault due to decreased pelvic floor support.
+This may cause symptoms of pressure in the vagina or symptoms related to the prolapsing organ.

 - Pregnancy – the weight of the pregnancy puts stress on the pelvic floor